intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

    accessible for open source and for the kernel community to use and should be actively maintained and supported.

-Check\_host\_input smatch pattern
+Check\_host\_input Smatch pattern
 ---------------------------------

-Based on the above requirements, a smatch static code analyzer (http://smatch.sourceforge.net/) has been chosen since it provides an easy interface to write custom patterns to search for problematic locations in the kernel source tree.
+Based on the above requirements, a Smatch static code analyzer (http://smatch.sourceforge.net/) has been chosen since it provides an easy interface to write custom patterns to search for problematic locations in the kernel source tree.
 Smatch